sourcegraph/handbook/content/handbook/index.md

 - Default to the handbook when looking for information about a business process or policy.
 - Rely on the handbook being accurate and up-to-date.
 - Share responsibility for keeping the handbook accurate and up-to-date.
-If you notice something is missing or inaccurrate, it is your responsibility to propose a change.
+If you notice something is missing or inaccurate, it is your responsibility to propose a change.
 This takes a lot more time than just doing things and not writing things down.
 But being handbook-first is worth it because it yields better processes and helps us work together efficiently as we grow.

 ## Handbook Usage